iroot900/Concurrency-Synchronization/README.md

 # Concurrency-Synchronization

-In this repository are some classic problems/solutions regarding multi-thread, with an application on Matrx Multiplication:
+In this repository are some classic problems/solutions regarding multi-thread, with an application on Matrix Multiplication:

 Reader-Writer Problem: Mutex Solution / RWLOCK Solution